solid-contrib/conformance-test-harness/README.md

 * `configFile` - the location of the config file
 * `credentialsDir` - the location of the shared credentials files if used
 * `testSuiteDescription` - the location of the test suite description document that lists the test cases to be run
-* `feature:mappings` - maps test cases IRIs to a local file system (there can be multiple mappings)
+* `feature:mappings` - maps test cases IRIs to a local file system (there can be multiple mappings).
+Mappings should be ordered so the most specific is first.
+This allows individual files to be mapped separately from their containing directories.

 There are 2 ways to set these properties.
 Firstly you can provide `config/application.yaml` in the working directory containing:
 ```yaml